Jean Hill: Eyewitness to the assassination of John F. Kennedy

 Mrs. Jean L. Hill stated that after the firing stopped she saw a white man wearing a brown overcoat and a hat running west away from the Depository Building in the direction of the railroad tracks.
 She has since stated when she saw a photo of Jack Ruby after his killing of Lee Harvey Oswald she now believes he was the man she saw running.
 You can see in the Zapruder film that she was clearly looking into the direction of the Texas School Book Depository while the president is right in front of her which appears to support her story of looking at someone running just after the assassination.
 There are no other witnesses who claim to have seen a man running toward the railroad tracks.
 Examination of all the available films of the area following the shooting, reexamination of the interviews with individuals in the vicinity of the shooting, and the interviews with members of the Dallas police department and the Dallas Country sheriff's office failed to corroborate Mrs. Hill's recollection or to reveal the identity of the man described by Mrs. Hill.

 Hill stated that she received death threats and that the brake lines of her automobile were cut after the assassination.
 She viewed herself as a survivor who had escaped the "mysterious deaths" purported to have befallen other witnesses to the assassination.

-In her 2004 book Conspiracy Narratives in Roman History, Victoria Emma Pagán, a professor of classics at the University of Florida, compared Hill to Hispala Faecenia stating that each had knowledge of a vast conspiracy, were threatened with physical harm if they did not support the official versions, and were deemed unreliable by authorities "by virtue of their low social status".
+In her 2004 book Conspiracy Narratives in Roman History, Victoria Emma Pagán, a professor of classics at the University of Florida, compared Hill to Hispala Faecenia stating that each had knowledge of a vast conspiracy, were allegedly threatened with physical harm if they did not support the official versions, and were allegedly deemed unreliable by authorities "by virtue of their low social status".
 Pagán wrote that Hill kept silent for 15 years due to "'accidents' that befell other witnesses" and eventually defied the official report due to "strong patriotic convictions".
 Gary Mack, curator of the Sixth Floor Museum at Dealey Plaza, said changes in Hill's story over time led some researchers of the Kennedy assassination to consider Hill a "controversial witness".